 We underwrite a significant amount of our commercial insurance policies for businesses such as hotels, motels, retail, and professional services.
-These businesses largely require patrons to generate profits and are located in areas that are quarantined in response to the Pandemic.
-A prolonged quarantine or ongoing changes in patron behavior as a result of the Pandemic would have a negative adverse impact on these insureds and their revenue streams, which consequently will impact their ability to meet their financial obligations, including purchasing or renewing insurance policies.
+These businesses largely require patrons to generate profits and their ability to serve patrons has been significantly impacted by the Pandemic and restrictions placed on them in response.
+Prolonged restrictions or ongoing changes in patron behavior as a result of the Pandemic would have a negative adverse impact on these insureds and their revenue streams, which consequently will impact their ability to meet their financial obligations, including purchasing or renewing insurance policies.